Metro Atlanta Home Value Estimator

 Location: Here in Atlanta, like many other metro areas, location is a key selling point for many buyers because it can greatly impact their quality of life.
 Access to parks, shopping, dining and entertainment can be a huge selling point and impact what buyers are willing to pay for a property.
 Homes in popular locations tend to have higher demand and usually sell quicker, which helps maintain values and spur price appreciation.

 Neighborhood: The appearance of a neighborhood can greatly impact a buyer’s perception of your home and what they may be willing to pay for it, even before they’ve stepped foot in the front door.
 A safe and well maintained neighborhood will invite buyers right in, while a dangerous and unkept neighborhood will have them looking for the quickest road out.
 A neighborhood in decline will drive values down, while a prosperous neighborhood can cause prices to increase.

 Lot Size & Type: The lot your house sits on does play a role in what your home is ultimately worth.
 Generally speaking, the bigger the better, but not always.
 Homes on flat lots that are private, well landscaped, waterfront, or with other views tend to command a higher selling price than those on an extreme slope, backing up to power lines or major highways, or highly exposed.

 How To Find Comparable Sales Without An Agent

-However, you should be able to find all recent sales by searching your county real estate records database.
-Here you’ll be able to search all sold properties, whether they were listed on the MLS or not.
-Most counties now have records online, but they can sometimes take a couple weeks or more before transactions are recorded, therefore the most recent sales may not be available.
+If you're looking for more in-depth property information and historical photos, try using sites like Realtor.com, Zillow, or even your county tax commissioner's website.
+By searching county records, you’ll be able to view information for all properties, whether they were listed on the MLS or not.
+Most counties now have records online, but they can sometimes take a couple weeks or more before transactions are recorded.
+Therefore, the most recent sales may not be available.